ANNOUNCEMENT ON THE DECISIONS OF THE INQUIRY COMMISSION ON THE STATE OF EMERGENCY MEASURES (28 May 2021)

 As an effective remedy, the Commission delivers individualized and reasoned decisions as a result of speedy and extensive examination.
 The Commission conducts the examination in terms of membership, affiliation, connection or contact with terrorist organizations or structures/entities or groups established by the National Security Council as engaging in activities against the national security of the State.
 In addition, decisions taken by the judicial authorities are monitored through the UYAP system.

-The Inquiry Commission on the State of Emergency Measures Activity Report (2018) published in English
+The Inquiry Commission on the State of Emergency Measures Activity Report (2020) published

-The report on the activities of the Inquiry Commission on the State of Emergency Measures since its establishment and all the procedures related to the decision-making process has been published in English.
+The work of the Inquiry Commission on the State of Emergency Measures since its inauguration, all activities from the data analysis system created to the evaluation criteria, from the detection of illegal activities of FETÖ to decision samples has been reported in both Turkish and English.

 In the report, which gives information about the establishment of the commission, it is stated that 126 thousand 630 applications have been submitted to the Commission so far.
 In the report, which pointed out that the Commission has concluded approximately 89 percent of the applications within three years, it was reminded that the processes related to the applications can be followed in the application tracking system on the Commission's website.

 The Details of the Decisions